-Work on an interactive cookbook to support Blue Table, UB's new food pantry for students.
+Work on an online cookbook to support Blue Table, UB's new food pantry for students.
 Build a sense of community, culture and support through celebrating food and cooking.

 Those who know Alex know that he worries about our students, especially those who lack access to food or the sense of joy and community that comes with sharing meals and cooking with friends and family.

 When Alex learned about Blue Table—UB's new virtual food pantry for students, he was eager to offer his support.
 In discussions with Mara Huber (Associate Dean and Director of the ELN), he began to envision a project that would build a sense of community around cooking, eating, and engaging in the cultural and social aspects of food.

 Through this new project, Alex invites students to work on an online cookbook that will feature members of the UB community, sharing their favorite recipes and stories.
 Students will lead all aspects of the project from collecting and testing recipes, managing videos and photo shoots, and assembling and marketing the cookbook.
 All proceeds will support Blue Table and other activities designed to support UB students.

 Check out two of Alex's favorite, go-to recipes!

 This is a quick and easy recipe that is also inexpensive.
 You can use whatever ingredients you like and may add some red sauce for dipping.

 This is a traditional Puerto Rican dish that I often eat with my family.
 Although it contains several ingredients, they are not expensive and can be found in most grocery stores in the Goya aisle.
 I have tried to add measurements where possible although I never measure when I cook at home, so adjust to your liking.